There are now 3 possible online modes for units:

 - Students are able to (1) discuss the principles for responsible management; (2) demonstrate an understanding of the role of sustainability, social responsibility and ethics in successfully managing modern organisations; (3) participate in responsible management decision making on a number of levels and across a range of functional areas; (4) demonstrate, through critical reflection, an ability to describe, explain and justify responsible management issues; and (5) know how to express and act on responsible management issues as well as the personal meaning that they hold for students.

-- Indicative assessments in this unit are as follows: (1) project and presentation; (2) mid-semester progress test; and (3) reflection on learning.
+- Indicative assessments in this unit are as follows: (1) mid semester progress test; (2) project report; and (3) reflective task.
 Further information is available in the unit outline.

 - Unit Coordinator(s)